 For me personally, our ‘green space’ grants are particular highlights of the past year.
 The re-developed entrance to South Point at The Forks and creation of the St. Boniface Belvedere on Tache Ave. will add significantly to the vitality of our downtown.
 And once again, it is important to acknowledge none of this would be possible with the generous legacies that have been created by our donors.

-This story is featured in the Fall 2018 issue of our Working Together magazine.
-Download or view the full issue on our Publications page.
+Foundation CEO, Rick Frost shares a message at the end of every Working Together magazine.
+Download or view the full Fall 2018 issue on our Publications page.